Hybrid Tool + Report

 Next Step

-If your team came from the query "10 hp three phase gear head motor for sale", keep this page as the single decision source, run the tool, attach its output to your RFQ, then request drawing-level verification before PO.
+If your team came from "111 gear head motor" or "10 hp three phase gear head motor for sale", keep this page as the single decision source, run the tool, attach its output to your RFQ, then request drawing-level verification before PO.